drduh/PC-Engines-APU-Router-Guide/README.md

 # Web filtering

 [Privoxy](https://www.privoxy.org/) is a powerful Web proxy capable of filtering and rewriting URLs.

-It may be used in combination with [Lighttpd](https://www.lighttpd.net/) with [mod_magnet](https://redmine.lighttpd.net/projects/1/wiki/Docs_ModMagnet) to block or replace ads/content with custom images, for example.
+It can be used in combination with [Lighttpd](https://www.lighttpd.net/) with [mod_magnet](https://redmine.lighttpd.net/projects/1/wiki/Docs_ModMagnet) to block or replace ads/content with custom pages and images.

-## OpenBSD

-TODO

 ## Debian

-Install required software:
+Install Privoxy and Lighttpd with magnet mod:

 ```console
 $ sudo apt-get -y install privoxy lighttpd lighttpd-mod-magnet
 ```

-Download my Privoxy configuration and optionally my Lighttpd configuration:
+Use my configurations and edit them to your needs:

 * [drduh/config/privoxy/config](https://github.com/drduh/config/blob/master/privoxy/config)
 * [drduh/config/privoxy/user.action](https://github.com/drduh/config/blob/master/privoxy/user.action)